 Running: It seems like the most natural way to get into better shape.
 Bodies are designed to run, right?
 Yes, but only bodies that are young and relatively lean.
 For older and generally heavier bodies, the repeated impact of running can cause real damage when you begin late in life.
 You take more than 2,000 strides per mile, and with each one, you land with a force equivalent to three to four times your body’s weight.

 Interestingly, this doesn’t apply to experienced runners, whose bodies have adapted to the impact.
-But if you’ve never run, age 65 isn’t the time to start.
+But if you’ve never run, age 65 may not be the time to start.

 Exercises That Can Make Existing Problems Worse

 Upright row: Smith sees one big problem with almost every client who’s middle-aged and beyond.
 They sit too much, usually hunched forward over a desk or electronic device.
 That gives them chronically tight muscles in their chest and upper back, and chronically weak muscles in the neck and middle back.

 The upright row, as its name suggests, involves pulling a weight vertically with those overly tight upper-back muscles, making them even tighter.

 Chest press: This exercise, Smith says, can be equally problematic, since it involves repeatedly squeezing the chest muscles, which are already too tight in many of her clients.
 Seniors may want to avoid this exercise altogether using free weights.
 The chest press machine is safer, but always use light weight and move slowly and smoothly.

 Exercises That Are Difficult to Do Correctly